Selection criteria for stress and load testing SAP Solutions

 As a result, performance testing processes and tools are not as widely adopted and effective as they should be.

-Selection Criteria for Performance Testing Your SAP Applications
+Selection Criteria for SAP Performance Testing

 Performance test tools are not new to SAP, whether through the SAP GUI client or via its various web interfaces, but for reasons discussed above they have not met the need for time and cost efficiency or effectiveness.
 A new approach is needed that addresses the shortcomings in traditional tools.
 The ideal solution should offer: